Ostad Nasser Farhangfar

 A calligraphy art piece written by Ostad Nasser Farhangfar

-As a genius tonbak master, he added the most favorite style of tonbak playing after the father of modern tonbak, Ostad Hossein Tehrani.
-Many artists have praised his style.
-Some of his compositions are more attractive than the melodies, which his tonbak accompanies.
-Therefore, you concentrate on the tonbak involuntarily.
+As a genius tonbak master, Ostad Nasser Farhangfar developed one of the most beloved styles of tonbak playing, following the popular style established by Ostad Hossein Tehrani, the father of modern tonbak.
+Many artists have praised Farhangfar's innovative approach.
+Some of his compositions are so captivating that they often outshine the melodies they accompany, drawing listeners' attention involuntarily to the tonbak.
 Here are some lines in remembrance of this great master of Persian music:

-During these 12 years (1972-1984), he created a new style of tonbak performance and attracted many followers.
-After 1984, he preferred to stay at home and teach his students of tonbak.
-One day I asked him: "Ostad, why have you stayed at home and why don't you perform any concerts anymore?"
-He replied: "My job is done!
+During these twelve years (1972-1984), he developed a new style of tonbak performance and attracted many followers.
+After 1984, he chose to stay at home and focus on teaching his tonbak students.
+One day, I asked him, "Ostad, why have you stayed at home and stopped performing concerts?"
+He replied, "My job is done!
 Now is the time for the young musicians to flourish."
-He was young to say farewell to the world of musical performance.
-Then he recited the following verses of Hafiz:
+Despite his young age, he decided to bid farewell to the world of musical performance.
+Then, he recited the following verses of Hafiz:

 "To him that hath chosen solitude, of the spectacle is what need?